DRE2N/HeadLib/README.md

 ## Usage
-HeadLib is a library for CraftBukkit servers to create custom custom player heads from Base64 encoded Strings.
+HeadLib is a library for CraftBukkit servers to create custom player heads from Base64 encoded Strings.
 It contains hundreds of built-in heads.

 ### Code example